mufarhan/ParDHL/README.md

 Muhammad Farhan, Qing Wang, **[Efficient maintenance of highway cover labelling for distance queries on large dynamic graphs](https://link.springer.com/content/pdf/10.1007/s11280-023-01146-2.pdf)**, World Wide Web Journal.

 ## Sample data format
-The format of the dataset text file is as follows: <br/>
+The format of the dataset file is as follows: <br/>
 Line 1 : |V| |E| <br/>
 Line 2 : vertex_u deg_u v1 ... vn, where v1 to vn are neighbors of u.
 Note that the vertex id are from 0 to (V-1), where V is the number of vertices.
 There are no self loops in the graph, i.e., no edge from any vertex to itself.